Ibrahim Mahama Makes History As First African to Top Annual Art Power List

 Ibrahim Mahama confirms ownership of abandoned aircraft

-YEN.com.gh earlier reported that the celebrated Ghanaian artist Ibrahim Mahama has claimed ownership of an aircraft once used by Ghana Airways.
+YEN.com.gh earlier reported that the celebrated artist Ibrahim Mahama had claimed ownership of an aircraft once used by Ghana Airways.

-On Thursday, August 28, 2024, Mahama stated on X that he now owns the abandoned plane, which he purchased from Antrak Air three years ago.
+On August 28, 2024, he stated in a post on X that he now owns the plane, which he reportedly purchased from Antrak Air three years ago.

-He explained that his motive was to transform the plane into a “moving museum” that could travel across the country.
+Ibrahim Mahama explained that his motive was to transform the abandoned plane into a 'moving museum' that could travel across the country.

 Source: YEN.com.gh